-• Number of available records (NRECSTR) and the number of records users select (NRECSEL) within each geographic stratum and density stratum.
+• Number of available records (NRECSTR) and the number of records users select (NRECSEL) within each geographic strata and density strata.

 • Geographic strata (GEOSTR), which may be the entire state or a geographic subset such as counties, census tracts, etc.

 • Density strata (DENSTR) indicating the density of the phone numbers for a given block of numbers as listed or not listed.